Mircea Diaconu: Acting, writing, Revolution

 Born in Vlădești, Argeș County, he graduated high school in Câmpulung in 1967 and Bucharest's I.L.
 Caragiale Institute of Theatre and Film Arts in 1971.
 He was obliged to join the Romanian Communist Party during his second year of university, due to the high grades he had achieved.
-In 1980 he married Diana Lupescu, herself an actress; the couple have two children.
+In 1980, he married Diana Lupescu, herself an actress; the couple had two children.

 Diaconu made his theatrical debut a year before finishing university, at the Bulandra Theater, in Truman Capote's The Grass Harp.
 His screen debut came in Dan Pița's Stone Wedding (1972); he would later appear in the same director's Philip the Good (1975).
-Other directors with whom he has worked include Alexandru Tatos (Red Apples, 1975; Sequences, 1982; and The Secret of the Secret Weapon, 1988), Virgil Calotescu (Bucharest Identity Card, 1982; and Repeated Wedding, 1985), Nae Caranfil (Asfalt Tango, 1996; and Filantropica, 2002) and Cătălin Mitulescu (The Way I Spent the End of the World, 2006).
-In all, he has appeared in more than sixty films.
+Other directors with whom he worked include Alexandru Tatos (Red Apples, 1975; Sequences, 1982; and The Secret of the Secret Weapon, 1988), Virgil Calotescu (Bucharest Identity Card, 1982; and Repeated Wedding, 1985), Nae Caranfil (Asfalt Tango, 1996; and Filantropica, 2002) and Cătălin Mitulescu (The Way I Spent the End of the World, 2006).
+In all, he appeared in more than sixty films.

 Diaconu worked with Lucian Pintilie both in film (the 1981 De ce trag clopotele, Mitică?) and in theater: Gogol's The Government Inspector at Bulandra, and Shakespeare's As You Like It at the Nottara Theater.
 Liviu Ciulei hired him at Bulandra in 1972, and he remained there for a decade, before moving on to Nottara.
 At Bulandra, he appeared in Twelfth Night and The Tempest, both under Ciulei's direction; and in Marin Sorescu's Răceala, directed by Dan Micu.
 At Nottara, he appeared in Alexander Ostrovsky's The Forest; Ultimul bal, after Liviu Rebreanu's Forest of the Hanged; and Mihai Ispirescu's Într-o dimineață.
 He became the director of Nottara Theater in 2004, working as such until his resignation in 2011.